Actions

 fr_Spindash6: equ $5D

 Now that you have added all the necessary information for using the new Spin Dash tiles in an animation, it's time for the last step in adding this animation: actually having the game use it!
-Open Sonic SpinDash.asm in your text editor (if you haven't already) and replace instances of id_Roll with id_Spindash, making sure to not touch the other id_Roll animation under Sonic_UpdateSpindash:.
+Open Sonic SpinDash.asm in your text editor (if you haven't already) and replace instances of id_Roll with id_Spindash, being very careful not to touch the other id_Roll animation under Sonic_UpdateSpindash:.

 Now let's save our progress, build the ROM, and test it out in our emulator to see how it goes: